JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2024
+Pithayarungsarit, P., Rieger, T., Onnasch, L., & Roesler, E. (2024).
+The Pop-Out Effect of Rarer Occurring Stimuli Shapes the Effectiveness of AI Explainability. *Proceedings of the Human Factors and Ergonomics Society Annual Meeting*.
+[DOI](https://doi.org/10.1177/10711813241261284)

 zu Putlitz, J., & Roesler, E. (2024).
 Let’s Get Physical: The Influence of Embodiment on Industrial Human-Robot Interaction. *Proceedings of the Human Factors and Ergonomics Society Annual Meeting* [DOI](https://doi.org/10.1177/10711813241264206)

 Brouwer, J., van den Berg, F., Knooihuizen, R., Loerts, H., & Keijzer, M. (2024).
 The effects of language learning on cognitive functioning and psychosocial well-being in cognitively healthy older adults: A semi-blind randomized controlled trial. *Aging, Neuropsychology, and Cognition*.
 [DOI](https://doi.org/10.1080/13825585.2024.2384107)